Orestistsira/cacao-knowledge-base/README.md

 cd cacao-knowledge-base
 ```

-Follow the setup instructions for the backend and frontend in their respective folders.
+Follow the setup instructions for the backend, the frontend and the submodules in their respective folders.

 ## **Contributing**
 Contributions are welcome, but please note that this repository is **not actively maintained**.
 If you find any issues or have improvements, feel free to fork the project and modify it as needed.